-- 3.7 The precise amount charged for each development will be calculated in accordance with Regulation 40 of the CIL Regulations 2010 (as amended).
+- 3.8 The precise amount charged for each development will be calculated in accordance with Regulation 40 of the CIL Regulations 2010 (as amended).
 As stipulated in the Regulations, all charges are based on the gross internal floorspace area.
 Calculating the chargeable rate will take into account inflation in accordance with the Building Cost Information Service (BCIS) of the Royal Institute of Chartered Surveyors 'All in Tender Price Index'.
 Hence, CIL liabilities will reflect the economic cycle to some extent until such time that the charging schedule is reviewed.
-Appendix 1 provides some examples of how CIL liabilities will be calculated. - 3.8 In addition to the CIL liability, there may also be site specific contributions/provision requirements, including the provision of affordable housing.
-These will be dealt with through Section 106 planning obligations, Section 278/38 highway agreements or conditions (see consultation document SPD2 Planning Obligations for further details).
+Appendix 1 provides some examples of how CIL liabilities will be calculated (N.B.
+All calculations will also be index-linked to take into account inflation). - 3.9 In addition to the CIL liability, there may also be site specific contributions/provision requirements, including the provision of affordable housing.
+These will be dealt with through Section 106 planning obligations, Section 278/38 highway agreements or conditions (see SPD2: Planning Obligations 2015 for further details).
 The viability study that has been carried out in respect of CIL was not only concerned with CIL viability, but also considered the costs of affordable housing (so that delivery of affordable housing in the Borough is not adversely affected by CIL) and made assumptions about other contributions which might be required.
 Further details can be found in the CIL Overview Report, Viability Study and Addendum Note (available on the Council's CIL web pages).
 The rates are therefore considered reasonable, taking into account all financial burdens being placed on development.